 If you have excelled in a course, are motivated by its material, and feel like you can communicate that material to others, consider applying to become a tutor.
 The full job description is posted below.
-Fill out the relevant application below and email it to email@example.com, or return it to the Tutoring Documents Folder outside the SAAB Office.
+Fill out the relevant application below, get it signed by your professor (either in person or by e-signature) and email it to firstname.lastname@example.org or return it to the Tutoring Documents Folder outside the SAAB Office.
 The SAAB office is located adjacent to the Templeton Foyer.

 Resources for Tutors

 or by appointment

 The SAAB office is located on the main (2nd) floor of Templeton, next to the Council Chamber.

 Disclaimer: SAAB Tutoring is not a program that professors can require you to participate in any form.
 A professor may suggest you get a tutor, but they cannot require you get tutoring through SAAB as part of your grade or as a requirement for a class.
 Nor is SAAB Tutoring a replacement for the Math Skills Center, Writing Center, Physics Help Center, or Chemistry Help Center.
 All of these centers are there to help you with those specific subjects and are available every week.
 If you need help in one of these subject areas it is usually best for you to attend one of these centers and then if you need additional help, come get a SAAB tutor.

 For information concerning learning differences and/or learning disabilities”¦